(All fields required)

-Your child will be admitted to the hospital after having this surgery.
-After surgery, your child will be in a body cast from the nipple line to the toes, or have long leg casts on each leg, with a bar between the legs that will spread the legs apart.
+Your child will be admitted to the hospital after having surgery.
+He or she will be in a body cast from the nipple line to the toes, or have long leg casts on each leg, possibly with a bar between the legs that will spread the legs apart.
 The cast will stay on about three to six weeks.

 Your orthopaedic doctor will determine whether your child will be re-admitted to the hospital to have the cast removed and undergo physical therapy.
 Sometimes these procedures can be done at the doctor's office or clinic.

 Sometimes a brace is needed when the cast is removed.
 If a brace is needed, you will be given a prescription.
-You will be given help in arranging a visit to a brace shop where the braces will be made.
+You will be given help in arranging a visit to a therapist or brace shop, where the braces will be made.

 Talk to your doctor about when your child should begin physical therapy.
-Usually four to six weeks after the cast is removed, you will have an appointment with your orthopaedic doctor.
+Usually six to twelve weeks after the cast is removed you will have an appointment with your orthopaedic doctor.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479